Russian tycoon becomes Norilsk CEO in board peace deal

 BAGHDAD Iraq's oil reserves have increased to 153 billion barrels, from a previous estimate of 143 billion barrels, Oil Minister Jabal al-Luaibi said on Sunday.

-Oligarch Roman Abramovich will take control of a 20 percent voting stake and act as a buffer between Potanin and rival Oleg Deripaska, who owns a share in Norilsk through UC RUSAL (0486.HK), the world's largest aluminium producer.
+Kremlin-backed oligarch Roman Abramovich will take control of a 20 percent voting stake to act as a buffer between Potanin and rival Oleg Deripaska, who owns a share in Norilsk through UC RUSAL (0486.HK), the world's largest aluminium producer.

-"When the new lineup of shareholders gets used to each other, confidence will grow that we now feel is now lacking," Potanin said, paying tribute to the mediating role to be played by Abramovich, an ally of President Vladimir Putin.

 Speaking after his unanimous election by the Norilsk board, Potanin said he planned to stay in the job for between 18 months and two years.
 The peace deal will last for 10 years, with the core shareholders agreeing to keep their stakes for five.